vpaeder/pyniscope/README.md

 Here is a brief list of the functions and other things provided by pyniscope.
 An extended description can be found in the [NI-SCOPE help files](http://zone.ni.com/reference/en-XX/help/370592W-01/), under *Programming / Reference / NI-SCOPE Function Reference Help*.
 The *enum* structures give a convenient way to access the attributes with the Set/Get/Check attribute functions.
 Data types and descriptions are found in the NI-SCOPE help files.
+The functions that are not supposed to return any value will return True if they succeeded, and False otherwise.

 **pyniscope**
 * bool Initialize(str resourceName, bool IDQuery, bool resetDevice)